iriaatti/ReDi-Web-Dev-Project/README.md

 ## SETUP
 Go to https://emoji-api.com/ to create your own API Key

-Replace the key in the variable XXXX with your own newly generated API Key
+Replace the key in the variable APIKEY with your own newly generated API Key